Az0xV/Python/README.md

 GetWifiPasswords.py creates a file named passwords.txt, which contains data about SSID appropriately matched to password, stored on computer.

 ## Pygame
+These are my python files with Pygame library.
+I remade some games to learn how it works.

+block.py - It works like Timberman game, but with no graphics.

-flappy.py - This is flappy bird game remade in python by me.
+flappy.py - This is classical game, flappy bird remade in python.

 [...]